A Pastor’s After-Easter Action Plan

 I’m going to make a checklist for this post, and give it away.
 What other steps should I include after Easter?
 Tell me in the comments below.

 Every pastor knows that Easter and Christmas are two Sundays that are most likely to attract the unchurched and the de-churched to attend.
-You probably have given thought to your Easter services already, since we’re just a few weeks away.
+You probably have given thought to your Christmas or Advent services already, since we’re just a few weeks away.

 • brainstorm ideas